strategic leadership skills

 Being an effective leader requires more than just good people skills – it requires you to have a set of specific and advanced strategic skills.

-Strategic leadership skills are abilities you can develop to help you think creatively, strategically, and innovatively.
-These skills can help design a great business, create new opportunities, and adapt to crises.
+Strategic skills for leaders are abilities that will help you think and play bigger.
+That means you have the ability to lead creatively and strategically.
+These skills for leaders can help design a great business, create new opportunities, and adapt to crises.

 Rather than specific to an occupation or position, these skills focus on the individual skills to help grow, sustain, and scale a business.
 Creative and innovative employees are strategic thinkers.